starvsion/nova-bt-cashier-manager/README.md

 <img src="https://github.com/themsaid/nova-cashier-tool/blob/master/billable-screen.jpg?raw=true">

-Currently this package works only with laravel cashier for Stripe, Braintree is not supported yet.
+Currently this package works only with laravel cashier for Braintree, Stripe has been taken out.

 ## Installation and usage

-You may require this package using composer:
+You may require this package using composer: (not yet on composer, will figure out what to do)

 ```
-composer require themsaid/nova-cashier-manager
+composer require "shuyi/nova-bt-cashier-manager"
 ```

 Next up, you must register the tool with Nova in the tools method of the NovaServiceProvider: